Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Partial Orientation Measurements within a ``Semi-Planar'' InEKF

 If the agent operated in $SO(2)$, a yaw measurement could be represented similarly to a magnetometer, aligning with the world $x$-axis.
 However, because the vehicle operates in three-dimensional space, a map between $SO(3)\rightarrow SO(2)$ is not valid under the group homomorphism in \eqref{group_h}, as this would ignore roll and pitch dependencies inherent in the full $SO(3)$ representation.

 We again define the planar frame as $R_p^W=R_z(\psi)$.
-As the dual-antenna GPS provides an absolute yaw measurement about the global $z$-axis, the measurement model in $SO(3)$ can be defined as $z=R^W_p\exp(-\mathbf{w}_\psi)$ and $\hat{z}=\hat{R}^W_p$.
+As a dual-antenna GPS provides an absolute yaw measurement about the global $z$-axis, the measurement model in $SO(3)$ can be defined as $z=R^W_p\exp(-\mathbf{w}_\psi)$ and $\hat{z}=\hat{R}^W_p$.
 Here, $\hat{R}^W_p$ is created by extracting the estimated yaw value $\hat{\psi}$ from $\hat{R}$ and constructing an $SO(3)$ pose that represents only a rotation about the $z$-axis, see equation \eqref{eq:R_z}.
 This allows the measurement to again be incorporated as a full orientation measurement with the same innovation and linearization as before where $V^l=\log(z^{-1}\hat{z})^\vee$.

 While we have shown that a yaw-only measurement can be approximated as a full orientation measurement for filter updates, this simplification does not inherently capture the uncertainty inherent in this partial observation.